oils-for-unix/oils/doc/ref/chap-front-end.md

         (e.g. in YSH), then the shell stops when $? is non-zero after evaluating a file.

+    --eval-pure FILE
+        Like --eval, but disallow I/O (known as "pure mode").

     --location-str
         Use this string to display error messages.
         See 'help sourceCode' for an example.